 Jane and her husband Dan have 4 children and one grand daughter.
 Her two oldest sons are married.
 Her daughter is a junior in college and she has one son in high school.
 Being a mother has always been Jane‘s first priority.
 In fact, there were a few years in the middle of pursuing different degrees and nurse-midwifery positions that Jane had the opportunity to stay home and raise her children.
 The birth of her children and raising them has been the greatest joy of her life.
 As a midwife, Jane often recalls her own personal joys and struggles of being a mother to inform her on ways to counsel and care for clients now birthing and raising their own children.

 As a certified nurse midwife, Jane strives to provide empowering care to clients and their families.
 Her goal is to meet clients “where they are at” in their own personal journey.
 Jane wants clients to be informed and educated in making their own choices around childbirth, reproduction and health promotion.
 Jane‘s interest includes physiological birth, reproductive health, teen pregnancy and health, and midwifery education.

-Jane lives with her husband, their two unmarried children, her two labs Marley and Peanut and her interests include lake time and activities, attending her kids sporting activities, gardening, traveling, baking and enjoying family and friends.
+Jane lives with her husband, their two unmarried children, her two labs Marley and Peanut.
+Her interests include lake time and activities, attending her kids sporting events, gardening, traveling, baking and enjoying family and friends.